kopsha/solar-thirteen/readme.md

 between eternity and the turning of a single, perfect year.

----

 ## Astronomical Alignment

-For detailed astronomical simulations, solar drift modeling, and mathematical structure, see the [Technical Appendix](./technical_appendix.md).
+For the detailed astronomical simulations, solar drift modeling, and mathematical structure, see the [Technical Appendix](./technical_appendix.md).

----

-## Leap Year Rule

-The leap of the Sun — _Heliad_ — recurs every fourth year, keeping our reckoning true to the orbit.
-See full algorithm and drift analysis in the [Technical Appendix](./technical_appendix.md).

----

-## Philosophical Notes
+## Epilogue

-* **Symmetry**: Perfect 4-week months, 13 months, and consistent seasonal anchors
-* **Simplicity**: Easier planning, no irregular month lengths
-* **Symbolism**: Aurora (Rebirth), Heliad (Sun), Sol (solar apex) add mythic and poetic depth
-* **Ecological Awareness**: Tracks plant cycles and sun-driven life rhythms more closely than the Gregorian calendar
+And if the promise of celestial harmony were not enough,
+there is always this quiet incentive:
+thirteen months… **thirteen salaries**.

+For once, the motions of heaven align
+with the longings of those who labor beneath them.

+A year of even rhythm, generous measure,
+and just a hint of cosmic fairness —
+a small joke whispered between Sun and soul.